Revolutionary Mass Festivals: Actors and spectators

 The last of the great mass spectacles was Nikolai Evreinov's “Storming of the Winter Palace” and it was the largest in terms of involved actors and spectators.
 It was performed for the third anniversary of the October Revolution in 1920, when it was staged directly on the Palace Square and in the Winter Palace in Petrograd.
 The battleship Aurora, whose shot set off the revolutionary events in 1917, again gave the starting signal.
 Nikolai Evreinov directed a mass of 8,000 performers, many of whom were amateurs recruited from the army.
 The event also marks a turning point, because, in contrast to prior celebrations, it was meticulously orchestrated – despite its massive number of participants and spectators, from whom the event demanded strict discipline in order not to turn into mere chaos.
 The action was centered around the two confronting parties of the revolution, which were stationed on two platforms – a "red" platform representing the proletariat, and a "white" platform representing Kerensky's provisional government and the bourgeoisie.
 It is documented that 2,685 participants were on the "white" platform, including 125 ballet dancers, and 100 circus artists.

 The event in 1920 was attended by a large number of spectators - according to estimates around 100,000.
-It is important to note that the borders between spectatorship and acting were not quite clear, since playing a role in the staging ultimately also meant experiencing the staging as such.
+The borders between spectatorship and acting were not quite clear, since playing a role in the staging ultimately also meant experiencing the staging as such.
 Even though Evreinov used light and sound effects, the audience's perception of actual action beyond the impression of the overwhelmingness of the event was, however, most likely limited.
 It is a characteristic feature of the revolutionary mass spectacles that, unlike traditional theatrical stagings, they conveyed subjective experience rather than a total experience of the events in their entirety.